 Competitive Pricing (Fast Sales)

-- Price within 5–10% of the lowest listing
+- Strategy: Price within 5–10% of the lowest active listing.

 Premium Pricing (Higher Profit)